kimsQ/rc/docs/about/team.md

   {% endfor %}
 </div>

-Get involved with Ratchet plus development by [opening an issue](https://github.com/kimsQ/rc/issues/new) or submitting a pull request.
+Get involved with kimsQ RC development by [opening an issue](https://github.com/kimsQ/rc/issues/new) or submitting a pull request.
 Read our [contributing guidelines](https://github.com/kimsQ/rc/blob/master/CONTRIBUTING.md) for information on how we develop.